A Dystopian High School Musical Foresaw The College Admissions Scandal

 "Everyone feels this way"

 Usually, Granite Bay announces its spring musical by posting headshots of the performers in the hallway.
-But this year, they tried something a little different: Holmes asked students to anonymously submit personal text messages, exchanges and emails from parents and counselors that depicted the pressure the students were under.
+But this year, it tried something a little different: Holmes asked students to anonymously submit personal text messages, exchanges and emails that depicted the pressure the students were under from parents and counselors.

 One text exchange reads: